Some advice for anyone planning on taking a bus to the Great Wall of China: BE CAREFUL WHICH BUS LINE YOU WAIT ON.

 When my friends and I arrived at the designated departure area for the buses that transport people to the Great Wall, we were met with two REALLY long lines.

-Unsure of the difference, we walked to the end of the shorter one and waited.
-Although our line was a bit shorter than the other, the other line seemed to move more than ours…
+Unsure of the difference between the two, we walked to the end of the shorter line and waited.
+Although our line was a bit shorter than the other, the other line seemed to be moving faster than ours…

-It got to a point where we were so fed up with not moving that half of our group left to switch lines.
-Except, as soon as they began to walk away, our line started quickly filling buses even faster than the other line was!
-Our group came running back.
+It got to a point where we were so fed up with our line not moving at all that half of our group left the line we were on to switch to the other line!
+Except, as soon as they gave up their spots and began to walk away, our line started quickly filling buses even faster than the other line was! *facepalm*

-There were a lot of steps but there was also a lot of steep ramps.
-There was one where I actually had to stop, turn around, run down, and then run back up because I didn’t have enough momentum to get to the top.
+There were a lot of steps, but there were also a lot of steep ramps.
+Up and down every few steps.
+There was one steep point where I actually had to stop, turn around, run back down, and then try to run back up it because I didn’t have enough momentum to get to the top the first time.

-To keep hydrated, I brought a big bottle of Nongfu water with me (my favorite) and ate a lot of these cheap Chinese popsicles that are sold everywhere.
+To stay hydrated, I brought a big bottle of Nongfu water with me (my favorite brand of Chinese water – safe for Americans to drink!) and I ate a lot of those white, cheap Chinese popsicles that are sold everywhere.

-When I finally got to the top of the Great Wall, I tapped the wall and began my venture back down to the bottom.
+When I finally got to the top of the Great Wall of China, I jumped and touched the wall to mark a personal victory.
+Then I began my venture back down to the bottom.
 It was pretty surreal to be there standing on the Great Wall.